Mokkapps/blockchain-honey-shop/README.md

-**IMPORTANT: This is just a fun project and still work in progress.
-I will link to the Web3 app as soon as it is ready.**
+**IMPORTANT: This was a fun project which was never finished and is no longer in development**

 # Blockchain Honey Shop